What Constitutes Sexual and Relationship Misconduct? | Other Violations | Definition of Common Terms

-Some conduct covered by this Policy may constitute criminal violations and violations of College policy.
+Some sexual and/or relationship misconduct and any other conduct covered by this Policy may constitute criminal violations and violations of College policy.
 A person charged with a crime can be prosecuted under the Iowa Criminal Code and separately adjudicated by the College for any behavior that also constitutes a violation of this Policy.
-Even if the criminal justice authorities choose not to prosecute, a student charged with any type of Sexual and/or Relationship Misconduct will be subject to the College disciplinary process.
+Even if the criminal justice authorities choose not to prosecute, a student charged with any type of sexual and/or relationship misconduct will be subject to the College disciplinary process.
 Hearing procedures and disciplinary sanctions are outlined below.

-As described above, it is possible for a complainant to initially discuss conduct covered by this Policy with a number of different contact points throughout the college community.
-If, a complainant elects to first exercise a Confidential Reporting Option, and after meeting with any College Confidential Option determines that he/she would like to make an Official College Report, the confidential resource will direct the student to meet with the Title IX Coordinator or the Associate Dean of Students or his/her designee.
-If the complainant first reports the incident to responsible employee, other than the Associate Dean of Students or the Title IX Coordinator, that responsible employee will convey the information to the Title IX Coordinator, who will arrange for the Associate Dean of Students or his/her designee, to follow up with the complainant.
+As described above, it is possible for a complainant to make a first report to a number of different contact points throughout the college community.
+If a complainant elects to first exercise a confidential reporting option, and after meeting with any college confidential option then determines that they would like to make an official College report, the confidential resource will direct the student to meet with the Title IX Coordinator or a person designated by the Title IX Coordinator.
+If the complainant first reports the incident to a Responsible Employee, other than the Title IX Coordinator, the Responsible Employee will convey the information to the Title IX Coordinator or a person designated by the Title IX Coordinator who will follow up with the complainant.

 Notice of Charges and Hearing

-The Associate Dean of Students or his/her designee will provide the complainant and respondent with written notice of the charges (policy violations), the hearing process, the hearing board members being chosen, the date and the location of the hearing.
+The Title IX Coordinator or a person designated by the Title IX Coordinator will provide the complainant and respondent with written notice of the charges (policy violations), the hearing process, the hearing board members being chosen, the date and the location of the hearing.

-If, at any time after being made aware of the complaint, the Associate Dean of Students or his/her designee determines that it is in the best interest of either student for safety or other reasons, the Associate Dean of Students may take whatever interim measures are deemed appropriate under the circumstances.
+If, at any time after being made aware of the complaint, the Title IX Coordinator or a person designated by the Title IX Coordinator determines that it is in the best interest of either student, for safety or other reasons, the Title IX Coordinator may take whatever interim measures are deemed appropriate under the circumstances to protect the parties and/or the community.
 The College will generally initiate these measures only with the complainant’s knowledge and consent, but the College reserves the right to take whatever measures are deemed necessary to protect the parties and/or the community.
 In most instances, both individuals will be instructed to avoid all contact with the other.
-If these instructions are not heeded, disciplinary action will be taken, including the possibility of immediate suspension from the College and trespass from campus.
+If these instructions are not heeded, disciplinary action will be taken, including the possibility of immediate suspension from the College and restriction from campus.
 If requested by the complainant, a change in living or academic/work arrangements will be made to the extent reasonably possible.
-In cases confidentiality is requested, to the extent it is reasonably possible, a complainant may still be provided requested support services such as a change in living or academic/work arrangements, and increased monitoring, supervision or security at locations and activities where the alleged misconduct or violence occurred.
+In cases in which confidentiality is requested, to the extent it is reasonably possible, a complainant may still be provided requested support services such as a change in living or academic/work arrangements and increased monitoring, supervision or security at locations and activities where the alleged misconduct or violence occurred.

 Composition of the Sexual and Relationship Misconduct Review Board

 The Sexual and Relationship Misconduct Review Board is composed of administrators and staff members.
-Board members are appointed by the Associate Dean of Students.
-When selected, all members of the board receive comprehensive training about the hearing process and Sexual and Relationship Misconduct.
-When it is necessary to convene a Sexual and Relationship Misconduct Review Board, the Associate Dean of Students will select three people from the pool of board members to hear any given case.
+Board members are appointed by the Title IX Coordinator.
+When selected, all members of the board receive comprehensive training about the hearing process and sexual and relationship misconduct.
+When it is necessary to convene a Sexual and Relationship Misconduct Review Board, the Title IX Coordinator will select three people from the pool of board members to hear any given case.
 Both men and women will comprise the pool and each convened board.
-The Associate Dean of Students or his/her designee will serve as an ex-officio member of the Specialized Student Misconduct Review Board without vote and will chair the board during the hearing and provide administrative support and clarifications as needed.
+The Title IX Coordinator or a person designated by the Title IX Coordinator will serve as an ex-officio member of the Sexual and Relationship Misconduct Review Board without vote and will chair the board during the hearing and provide administrative support and clarifications as needed.

 The respondent and complainant will be notified of the names of those who will serve on the board at the time the hearing is scheduled.
-If either objects to any member or members of the board, he or she must commit the reasons for the objection to writing with in two (2) business days thereafter.
-The Associate Dean of Students will review the objection and decide whether the hearing board member(s) should or should not be replaced.
-Removal from the hearing board will occur only if the Associate Dean of Students is convinced that extenuating circumstances exist that would preclude the hearing board member from his/her ability to impartiality adjudicate the incident.
+If either objects to any member or members of the board, the person with the objection must commit the reasons for the objection to writing within two (2) business days thereafter.
+The Title IX Coordinator will review the objection and decide whether the hearing board member(s) should or should not be replaced.
+Removal from the hearing board will occur only if the Title IX Coordinator is convinced that extenuating circumstances exist that would preclude the hearing board member from being able to impartiality adjudicate the incident.
 Any board member who personally knows either the respondent or the complainant and believes this may impact their impartiality may be excused from the case.

 Elements of the Hearing

-The complainant will present his or her case first, and be able to testify, present exhibits, call witnesses and/or (absent objection from the respondent) present witness statements.
-Next, the respondent may present his or her case, testify, present exhibits and call witnesses and/or (absent objection from complainant) present witness statements.
-There are some situations in which the complainant or respondent cannot or will not present his or her own case.
-In these situations, the Associate Dean of Students or his/her designee may appoint an administrator to present the case to the Review Board in the complainant’s /respondent’s stead.
-The complainant/respondent will be permitted to have input on the selection of that administrator but the Associate Dean of Students retains ultimate authority to appoint the administrator.
+The complainant will present their case first, and be able to testify, present exhibits, call witnesses and/or (absent objection from the respondent) present witness statements.
+Next, the respondent may present their case, testify, present exhibits and call witnesses and/or (absent objection from complainant) present witness statements.
+There are some situations in which the complainant or respondent cannot or will not present their own case.
+In these situations, the Title IX Coordinator or a person designated by the Title IX Coordinator may appoint an administrator to present the case to the Review Board in the complainant’s /respondent’s stead.
+The complainant/respondent will be permitted to have input on the selection of that administrator but the Title IX Coordinator retains ultimate authority to appoint the administrator.
 Under this circumstance, the complainant/respondent still may be present throughout the entire proceeding.

 The Decision Making Process

-To find the respondent responsible for a violation of this Policy, a majority of the Review Board must decide that a preponderance of the evidence establishes respondent’s behavior constituted a violation of this Policy.
-Preponderance of the evidence means that it is more likely than not that the respondent violated the Policy.
+To find the respondent responsible for a violation of this policy, a majority of the Review Board must decide that a preponderance of the evidence establishes that the respondent’s behavior constituted a violation of this policy.
+Preponderance of the evidence means that it is more likely than not that the respondent violated the policy.
 In the absence of a finding of a policy violation based upon a preponderance of the evidence, neither the complainant nor the respondent will be subject to disciplinary action.
-Once a decision is made, the Associate Dean of Students or his/her designee will inform the respondent and the complainant, in the form of a letter which will include an explanation of the Board’s decision, and any sanctions imposed by the review board.
+Once a decision is made, the Title IX Coordinator or a person designated by the Title IX Coordinator will inform the respondent and the complainant in the form of a letter which will include an explanation of the board’s decision and any sanctions imposed by the review board.

 Typical sanctions for the above-referenced policy violations are as follows: